Do You Wanna Get Funky

 "Do You Wanna Get Funky" is a song by American dance music group C+C Music Factory featuring vocals from Martha Wash, Zelma Davis, and Trilogy.
-Released as the lead single from their second album, Anything Goes!
-(1994), it reached number 40 on the US Billboard Hot 100 and topped both the Billboard Hot Dance Club Play chart and the Canadian RPM Dance chart.
+It was both written and produced by David Cole and Robert Clivillés, and released in July 1994 by Columbia Records as the lead single from the group's second album, Anything Goes!
+(1994).
+The single reached number 40 on the US Billboard Hot 100 and topped both the Billboard Dance Club Play chart and the Canadian RPM Dance chart.
 In Europe and Oceania, it was a hit in several countries, peaking at number two in New Zealand, number five in Finland, number 11 in Australia, and number 18 in the Netherlands.
+Keir McFarlane directed the song's accompanying music video, featuring the artists performing in a nightclub.
 "Do You Wanna Get Funky" was awarded one of ASCAP's Rhythm & Soul Awards in 1995.

 Composition

 Sampling Nice & Smooth's "Hip Hop Junkies", "Do You Wanna Get Funky" is a Snoop Doggy Dogg-esque ragga, hip hop, and P-funk track "with highly charged vocal performances" and "a slick and insinuating groove that is padded with ear-pleasing synth lines".
+In April 1994, Billboard magazine reported that "Clivilles has gleefully dubbed [it] 'a real booty song'."

 Critical reception

-Larry Flick from Billboard praised "Do You Wanna Get Funky", predicting that its "killer hook and a memorable refrain" will "push the act up the charts once again".
-Troy J. Augusto from Cash Box highlighted its "heavy-duty dance groove, some tasty toast-vox from Trilogy and a heaping helping of Ms. Wash’s operatic voice", and also suggested the "fiery track" could be a hit on "a large cross-section of contemporary radio".
+Larry Flick from Billboard magazine praised "Do You Wanna Get Funky", predicting that its "killer hook and a memorable refrain" will "push the act up the charts once again".
+Troy J. Augusto from Cash Box named it Pick of the Week and highlighted its "heavy-duty dance groove, some tasty toast-vox from Trilogy and a heaping helping of Ms. Wash’s operatic voice".
+He also suggested the "fiery track" could be a hit on "a large cross-section of contemporary radio".
 Pan-European magazine Music & Media wrote, "When was the last C&C hit?
 In other words, high time for a new one."
-Brad Beatnik from Music Weeks RM Dance Update called it the best cut "on a rather patchy new album", positively commenting on the choice of sample and "superb diva vocals from Martha Wash and Zelma Davis".
+Brad Beatnik from Music Weeks RM Dance Update named it the best cut "on a rather patchy new album", positively commenting on the choice of sample and "superb diva vocals from Martha Wash and Zelma Davis".

 Music video

-The accompanying music video produced to promote the single, directed by Keir McFarlane, features the artists performing in a nightclub.
+The music video for "Do You Wanna Get Funky" was directed by Keir McFarlane, depicting the artists and musicians performing at a round-shaped dancefloor inside a nightclub.
+It includes Martha Wash for the first time in a video by C+C Music Factory.
+"Do You Wanna Get Funky" was nominated for Best Clip of the Year in the category for R&B/Urban at the 1994 Billboard Music Video Awards.